-- i) In terms of Section 3(3) of Official Languages Act, 1963, the following documents should invariably be issued in Hindi and English simultaneously: - a) Resolutions, General Orders, Rules, Notifications, Administrative and other report and Press Communiques; - b) Administrative and other reports and Official papers laid before a House or the Houses of Parliament; - c) Contracts and agreements executed, and licenses, permits, notices and forms of tender issued by the banks. - ii) Banks should furnish data/information as per the revised definitions/ clarifications (issued in October 1991) in the Quarterly Progress Reports required to be submitted by them.
+- i) In terms of Section 3(3) of Official Languages Act, 1963, the following documents should invariably be issued in Hindi and English simultaneously: - a) Resolutions, General Orders, Rules, Notifications, Administrative and other reports and Press Communiqués; - b) Administrative and other reports and Official papers laid before a House or the Houses of Parliament: - c) Contracts and agreements executed, and licenses, permits, notices and forms of tender issued by the banks. - ii) Banks should furnish data/information in their Quarterly Progress Reports as per the revised definitions/ clarifications provided in the annexure 1 to the circular DBOD.
+No. Rabha.
+240//C.486 (53) 91 dated October 24, 1991 (See Annexure-1).

-6. Issuing advertisements bilingually.
+6. Issuance advertisements bilingually.

-- a) Advertisements, Press Communiques/Releases etc. meant for all-India coverage and for Hindi speaking areas, should be issued in Hindi and English simultaneously (Hindi advertisements in Hindi newspapers and English advertisements in English newspapers). - b) Notices issued by/on behalf of the Central Government or a Corporation or a Company owned or controlled by Central Government or any other office of such corporation or company should be both in Hindi and English languages.
+- a) Advertisements, Press Communiqués/Releases etc. meant for all-India coverage and for Hindi speaking areas, should be issued in Hindi and English simultaneously (Hindi advertisements in Hindi newspapers and English advertisements in English newspapers). - b) Notices issued by/on behalf of the Central Government or a Corporation or a Company owned or controlled by Central

+Government or any other office of such corporation or company should be both in Hindi and English languages.